 Excalibur is a variation on this trope.
 First off, he is quite literally the most powerful weapon to have ever existed, having enough power to let an average student defeat three of the top meisters in the school in only a few seconds.
 Second, despite having so much amazing power and invincibility, he also has a perfect soul wavelength, allowing anyone to wield him.
 His powers are pretty amazing too: although other weapons are very unique, he gives his meister abilities that one would usually have to either resonate or become a death scythe to obtain, without even trying.
 These include making the air vibrate by simply turning into a weapon, giving his meister "wings of light", allowing him/her to fly, not to mention the ability to move so fast that it appears as though they are teleporting.
 With just one swing, he and his meister can travel through space!
 What could the downside possibly be?
 Well, it isn't that his powers are double-edged.
 It isn't that he consumes energy.
 It isn't that he overtakes his meister.
 What could it be?
 It's his PERSONALITY!!!
 Excalibur is perhaps the most annoying, arrogant, pompous narcissist to ever exist, and when people call you that while BLACK☆STAR is in the room, then that's a serious issue.
 On top of that, whoever wants to wield him has to obey one thousand rules, including entries like sitting through his daily 5-hour storytelling time.
 It's even acknowledged in-universe when the same three meisters all try to wield Excalibur after reading about how legendary his power is in the library, but they all decide it's not worth it.

 Crona and Ragnarok's partnership.
 The good: first they have scream resonance.
 It's a unique resonance that greatly uplifts their already amazing powers.
-Second, Ragnarok's black blood hardens withing Crona's body to make even the strongest of attacks barely fase him.
+Second, Ragnarok's black blood hardens within Crona's body to make even the strongest of attacks barely faze him/her.
 In the rare occasions that Crona does bleed, the black blood will become another offense for Ragnarok to control while Crona attacks.
 Plus, the more souls Ragnarok eats, like with most weapons, the more powerful he becomes, only the fact that he eats the souls of those who aren't on death's list ends up making him even MORE powerful, and causes him to change form; going from a small creature, to a huge muscle god, to an even more muscular dragon.
 The bad: The more of these illegal souls Ragnarok consumes, the more insane he and Crona become.
+And they weren't exactly pillars of sanity to begin with.
 Also, when their souls are disrupted, it may cause them to go through soul rejection, as two beings aren't truly meant to share a single body.
 It is unknown if this can kill them, however.
 There's also the fact that consuming so many illegal souls may also result in Ragnarok losing his mind and consuming Crona's soul.
-Later on in the series, Crona and Ragnarok return to Medusa and descend even further into madness, causing them to gain an evolved versian of Black Blood called Mad Blood, which is so powerful it can flood entire cities with black blood, and if anyone tries to break hardened mad blood, they will go insane, the problem is, as stated above, to have such a power, Crona has to be so dangerously close to madness, that even standing near him is a total danger.
+Later on in the series, Crona and Ragnarok return to Medusa and descend even further into madness, causing them to gain an evolved versian of Black Blood called Mad Blood, which is so powerful it can flood entire cities with black blood, and if anyone tries to break hardened mad blood, they will go insane, the problem is, as stated above, to have such a power, Crona has to be so dangerously close to madness, that even standing near him/her is a total danger.